At about midnight on April 22, 1997, three people were fatally shot and two others were wounded in a drug-related shooting in Center, Texas.

 Boyd was convicted on June 10, 1999 and was sentenced to life in prison.

 The following year, Rodney Moore’s conviction was reversed because District Attorney Price had failed to disclose to defense lawyers that some witnesses had testified after their memories were hypnotically refreshed.
-Moore pleaded guilty to a lesser charge and was released from prison.
+Moore pled guilty to a lesser charge and was released from prison.

 After District Attorney Price left office in 2000, her successor had discovered a binder full of materials relating to Boyd’s case.
 In the binder was a report that showed Derrick Brown had told police that McCowin claimed he intended to kill Percy Keith Moore so that Moore would not testify against him in the narcotics prosecution.
 The binder also contained a report showing that Anita Ross, who testified that she had seen Boyd in Percy’s apartment two hours before the shooting, had failed a polygraph examination when asked if she saw Boyd there.